MRCIEU/opengwas-api/README.md

 ### Rebuild Neo4j database

-**Caution this will erase the current Neo4j database and rebuild from MySQL CSV files.
-This is not part of routine deployment.**
+**Caution this will erase the current Neo4j database and rebuild from TSV files.
+This is NOT part of routine deployment.**

 Import the data via the [igd-metadata](https://ieugit-scmv-d0.epi.bris.ac.uk/gh13047/igd-metadata) gitlab repo